wandyezj/wandyezj.github.io/docs/_drafts/code-reviews.md

 Review by an experienced person who understands the code

-Know who expereinced people are
+Know who experienced people are

 List of all code owners and reviewers, will need to keep the list up to date.
 Goal is to increase the number of people who can sigh